-Trade receivables are non-interest bearing and are generally on 5-day terms for gold sales and 14 days for other sales.
+Trade receivables are non-interest bearing and are generally on 14 day terms.
 A provision for impairment is recognised when there is objective evidence that an individual trade receivable is impaired.
-No impairment has been recognised in the current year (2010: nil).
+An impairment expense of \$12,755 has been recognised in the current year (2011: nil).